abogdanova/SwarmGE/README.txt

 This will run an example problem and generate a results folder.
 The folder contains several files showing the run's stats, producing graphs and documenting the parameters used, as well as a file containing the best individuals.
-For a more verbose command line experience run the following
+For a more verbose command line experience run the following:

 $ cd src
 $ python ponyge.py --verbose